-Examination of equations (5) and (6) reveals that the marginal and average cost of an automobile increased for all of the "Big Three" automakers, but Ford now enjoys a \$2,000 per unit, or approximately 12 percent, cost advantage over GM and Chrysler.
-The cost advantage derives from Ford's intensive utilization of robotics, which tempers the cost effect on Ford of higher union wage rates.
+Examination of equations (5) and (6) reveals that the marginal and average cost of an automobile increased for all of the Big Three automakers, but Ford then enjoyed a \$2,000 per unit, or approximately 12 percent, cost advantage over GM and Chrysler.
+The cost advantage derived from Ford's intensive use of robotics, which tempered the cost effect on Ford of higher union wage rates.